L-u-k-e/Terrain-Generator/README.txt

 	Seed Up:	R (uppercase)
 	Seed Down:  r (lowercase)
 	Seed significance:
-		changing the seed affectively gives you new terrain without manipulating any parameters.
+		changing the seed effectively gives you new terrain without manipulating any parameters.

 		Technically however, because this value is just is an input offset to